grokking-engineering/challenges/nov_30_2015/answers.md

 Line 35 makes `b` point to the second element of `a`, i.e. `a[1]`.
 Line 36 makes `c` point to the first element of `a`, off by 1 byte.

 ## Some notes
+In C standard, `(int *) ((char *) c + 1)` produces an undefined behavior, what happens in reality depends on the compiler and the computer executing it.

-Most desktop / laptop we own user Little Endian notation, and have CPU that allow unaligned memory access, thus you see 256.
+Most desktop / laptop we own use Little Endian notation, and have CPU that allow unaligned memory access, thus you see 256.
 But in other cases where one of those condition is not correct, you might see something else entirely.

 ## Scoring scheme